 - Keep lens wipes or soft tissues in your camera bag in case you get snow or water on your lens.

-- Add people wearing brightly coloured jackets to your pictures for nice contrast with snow.
+- Add people wearing brightly coloured jackets to your pictures for a nice contrast with the snow.

 More photography tips: Ultimate Tips for Travel Photography